smurfix/asyncswagger11/README.rst

 The `Swagger
 specification <https://github.com/wordnik/swagger-core/wiki>`__ defines
-how API's may be described using Swagger.
+how APIs may be described using Swagger.

-Swagger.py also supports a WebSocket extension, allowing a WebSocket to be documented, and auto-generated WebSocket client code.

 Usage
 -----